Why Is My Guinea Pig Popcorning? Happy Behavior Explained

 Why Is My Guinea Pig Popcorning?
 (Quick Answer)

-Guinea pigs popcorn because they feel excited, playful, happy, energized, or emotionally stimulated.
-Popcorning usually involves quick jumps, twists, kicks, or bouncing movements and is generally considered a positive sign of comfort and wellbeing.
+Guinea pigs popcorn because they feel happy, excited, playful, comfortable, or emotionally stimulated.
+Popcorning usually involves sudden jumps, twists, kicks, and bursts of energy.
+In most cases, it is considered a positive sign that your guinea pig feels safe and enjoys its environment.

 • Mid-air twists